equinor/radix-operator/README.md

 For the `radix-pipeline` we only produce a new image when changes are made to the code. `radix-pipeline` is only invoked by `radix-api` application, and the "environment" mentioned below is the Radix environment of `radix-api` (different environments for `radix-api` therefore use different images of `radix-pipeline`.
 The process for deploying `radix-pipeline` is this:

 - `master` branch should be used for creating the image used in the `qa` environment of any cluster.
 When a pull request is approved and merged to `master`, we should immediately release a new image to be used by the `qa` environment, by (1) checkout and pull `master` branch (2) `make deploy-pipeline ENVIRONMENT=prod|dev` which will create a `radix-pipeline:master-latest` image available in ACR of the subscription
 - `release` branch should be used for image used in the `prod` environment of any cluster.
 When a pull request is approved and merged to `master`, and tested ok in `qa` environment of any cluster we should immediately merge `master` into `release` and build image used in the `prod` environment of any cluster, unless these are breaking changes which needs to be coordinated with release of our other components.
-Release by (1) checkout and pull `release` branch (2) `make deploy-pipeline` which will create a `radix-pipeline:release-latest ENVIRONMENT=prod|dev` image available in ACR of the subscription
+Release by (1) checkout and pull `release` branch (2) `make deploy-pipeline ENVIRONMENT=prod|dev` which will create a `radix-pipeline:release-latest` image available in ACR of the subscription

 For the `radix-operator`, instead of releasing to different environments, we release to different clusters: